ShawnMcCool/elastic-bash/README.md

 This is a command-line library for interacting with ElasticSearch built on BASH.

+**why would you do this?**: Making projects like this is the way that I learn.

+**is it even reasonable to use this?**: As what?
+In production..
+No. For fun?
+Sure!

+**why environment variables for script arguments?**: No particular reason.
+But thankfully due to the design, it can be swapped out for POSIX style or whatever.

 ## Usage

 Each command has configurations that determine how the commands are viewed etc. These are controlled through environment variables.
 Arguments necessary for the commands are positional arguments.